SDA-SE/mongodb-operator/README.md

 1. Create local Docker Registry

-   Start a local registry in Docker so you can run locally built images in the kubernetes cluster.
+   Start a local registry in Docker, so you can run locally built images in the kubernetes cluster.

    ```console
    $ docker run -d --restart=always -p "127.0.0.1:5000:5000" --name "kind-registry" registry:2